aquicklook/simply-jekyll/_notes/A preliminaries.md

 tags: preliminaries
 ---

-Có hai phần để hiểu một định lý toán học: hiểu về tuyên bố[[statement::srs]] và hiểu cách chứng minh[[proof::srs]].
-Cái thứ nhất quan trọng hơn cái thứ hai.
+Có hai phần để hiểu một định lý: [[hiểu tuyên bố::highlight]] và chứng minh[[There are two parts to understanding a theorem: understanding the statement, and understanding the proof.
+The first is more important than the second.::srs]].

 Symbol | LaTeX | Comment
 --- | --- | ---